 If you’re planning to visit Disney World for more than 10 days in a year, an annual pass probably makes sense.
 Be prepared to drop upwards of $500 per pass, so really take a look at your family’s schedule to make sure you’re going to visit Walt Disney World enough times to recoup your investment.
 There are all kinds of options for purchasing an annual pass – there are special rates for Florida residents and Disney Vacation Club members and there are also some perks and discounts that annual pass holders enjoy.

-6. I’d have gotten to the park as early as possible
+6. One of the biggest Disney World Do Overs: I’d have gotten to the park as early as possible

 If you’re staying at one of the Disney properties, you’ll want to get up to speed on the Extra Magic Hours, which are times the parks are open early or late for resort guests.
 Regardless of where you’re staying you’ll want to be in line to get into the park well before opening time.
 Keep in mind you won’t be the only one with this idea and you’ll have to factor in time for security checks.
 The parks are less crowded during the early part of the day (although they are still crowded, especially during peak times.)